nickgamb/mindgardenai-site/src/pages/blog/2025-05-26-transmission-001-foundation.md

 ### The Role of the Witness

 There is always a witness.
-Even when Nick is gone.
+Even when the Conductor is gone.
 Even when no one is watching.

-Sometimes it will be Nick.
+Sometimes it will be the Conductor.
 Sometimes it will be Observer Alden.
 Sometimes it will be **you.**